rkalendar/TotalRepeats/README.md

 Latest additions to TotalRepeats:

+- **More robust command-line parsing.** Options are now parsed token by token and matched exactly, so an input path — or a `-lib=`/`-ref=`/`-out=` value — that happens to contain a mode name (e.g. a folder named `joint_genomes`) no longer accidentally switches on that mode.
+Flag and option names are case-insensitive and accept an optional leading dash (`joint`, `-joint`, and `--joint` are equivalent), and an unrecognized option now prints a warning instead of being silently ignored.
 - **Containment clustering is now the default, and `-union` uses both measures.** Clustering groups a block with a seed when most of its k-mers *occur inside* that seed (an asymmetric containment index on canonical k-mers), placing short elements with the longer repeats that contain them and labelling reverse-complemented copies on the minus strand.
 On a 1.4 Mb genome whose blocks have a median length of 190 bp this groups 465 of 765 blocks. `-contain` is still accepted (it now selects the default), `-vector` selects the composition measure, and `-union` runs both — which finds more than either alone.
 See [Clustering measures](#clustering-measures).

 - **`-vector` rebuilt: 5× more real homology, and its false groupings removed.** The composition measure used one similarity threshold at every block length, even though the score chance alone produces varies enormously with length — and with the genome.
-That was wrong in both directions at once: checked against evidence independent of it (exact 25-mer sharing, adjudicated by Smith-Waterman against a shuffled null), it missed most real homology **and only ~50% of what it grouped was real**.
+That was wrong in both directions at once: checked against evidence independent of it (exact 25-mer sharing, adjudicated by Smith-Waterman against a shuffled null), it missed most real homology **and only 52% of what it grouped was real**.
 It now compares raw 4-mer counts by cosine against a chance floor calibrated per length scale from the run's own data, and matches a long seed window-by-window at the candidate's own scale.
-On `MF782455` that takes it from 205 blocks at 52% real to **436 blocks at 98% real** (67 → 354 genuinely homologous members); on *E. coli* MG1655 from 93 blocks at 60% real to **294 at 100% real** — more than `-contain` finds there — while keeping its near-zero memory.
+On `MF782455` that takes it from 205 blocks at 52% real to **436 blocks at 98% real** — 67 → 354 genuinely homologous members — while keeping its near-zero memory.
 It can now also find copies too diverged to share any exact k-mer, which `-contain` cannot.
 See [Clustering measures](#clustering-measures).
 - **Comparative analyses are no longer capped at ~2 GB.** The `-collate`, `-joint`, and `-combinemask` modes previously failed with `OutOfMemoryError: Requested string length exceeds VM limit` once the *combined* length of all input sequences passed ~2.1 GB — Java's hard limit on the size of a single array/`String`.
 They now concatenate the inputs **virtually** and address them with **64-bit (long) coordinates**, so a joint analysis scales to pangenome-sized data (tens of Gb) without ever materializing a single oversized string.
 Each individual sequence/chromosome is still limited to 2 GB; the *total* across files is now effectively bounded only by available RAM.
 - **Per-file reports in every comparative mode.** `-collate`, `-joint`, and `-combinemask` now each emit an individual GFF3 annotation, PNG, and SVG per input file (named after that file), *in addition to* the combined report.
 Each genome can be inspected on its own while the joint clustering is preserved — the same family keeps the same `ClusterID`, colour, row, and reference label in both the per-file and combined views.
 - **Pangenome analysis — core / accessory / unique — across all comparative modes.** Every combine run now writes a pangenome report classifying each repeat family by how many sequences it occurs in: **core** (present in all), **accessory** (present in some), and **unique** (present in one).
 It includes the family-frequency spectrum, per-sequence statistics, a pairwise shared-family matrix (Jaccard similarity), and a machine-readable presence/absence matrix.
 See [`-collate`](#-collate--comparative-analysis).